ovn-org/ovn-kubernetes/docs/multi-homing.md

   network will only provide layer 2 communication, and the users must configure IPs for the pods.
 Port security will only prevent MAC spoofing.
 - switched - layer2 - secondary networks **only** allow for east/west traffic.
+- this topology is not supported when Interconnect feature is enabled with multiple zones.

 ### Switched - localnet - topology
 This topology interconnects the workloads via a cluster-wide logical switch to